masikol/preprocess16S/README.md

 It is strongly recommended to **trim** your reads before merging.
-If you do not do it -- be ready to wait a while and see many putative artifacts in result files, because quality of Illumina reads decreases towards the 3'-end of a read.
+If you do not do it -- be ready to wait a while, because reads with high error rate can't be properly merged without blasting them against Silva database, and this procedure in turn requires long time to be done.
-Therefore, low-quality reads can be considered as non-overlappting due to sequencimg errors.

-Do not forget, that it is expedient to remove short reads (< 200 b. p.) while trimming.

 ## Silva:

-Silva SSU Ref_Nr99 release 132 is used to merge reads in `'read_merging_16S'` module.
+Silva SSU Ref_Nr99 release 132 is used to merge reads in `read_merging_16S` module.

 Link to Silva: https://www.arb-silva.de/